SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The object-whatever properties target replaced elements.

-object-position takes a <position> value, and controls where the replaced element goes in its box
+object-position takes a ‹position› value, and controls where the replaced element goes in its box

 object-fit|aspect-ratio|clipping/letterboxing/framing/none
 cover|preserve|letterboxing